What Is the FINRA Series 7?

 Cost and Registration

-The Series 7 registration fee is $245 (FINRA), typically paid by the sponsoring firm.
-Candidates register through their firm's compliance department, which files the Form U4 with FINRA.
+The Series 7 registration fee is $245 (FINRA), usually paid by the sponsoring firm.
+You register through your firm's compliance department, which files the Form U4 with FINRA.

-There is a 30-day waiting period after a failed attempt before you can retake.
-After three failed attempts, the waiting period extends to 180 days.
+Fail and you face a 30-day waiting period before you can retake.
+After three failed attempts, the wait jumps to 180 days.

 Prerequisites: